Ada-C8/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

-Implementation B, as the classes are connected without knowing the details of the other classes implementation.
+Implementation B, as the classes are connected without knowing the details of the other classes' implementation.

 ---